isomerpages/moe-dunmansec/_our-programmes/Humanities Programme.md

 <p style="text-align: justify;">The Social Studies Team at Dunman Secondary School seeks to prepare students to be citizens of tomorrow by helping them to better understand the interconnectedness of Singapore and the bigger world they live in, and appreciate complexities of the human experience.
 We try our best to create authentic learning experiences for our students through a range of different pedagogies that pique their interest in important societal issues.
 We hope that our students become informed, concerned and participative citizens that care about contributing responsibly to the society and world they live in.</p>

 ### Programmes and Activities
 #### Inquiry-Based Learning

 **1\.
 Geographical Investigation**

-Dunman’s Geographical Investigation (GI) provides students with the opportunities to appreciate real-world application of geographical knowledge and help them acquire 21st Century Competencies.
-From Secondary 1 to Secondary 3, Geography students carry out inquiry-based learning on various issues.
+<p style="text-align: justify;">Dunman’s Geographical Investigation (GI) provides students with the opportunities to appreciate real-world application of geographical knowledge and help them acquire 21st Century Competencies.
+From Secondary 1 to Secondary 3, Geography students carry out inquiry-based learning on various issues.</p>

 **GI Highlights**
 ![](/images/Department%20Photos/Humanities/GI%20HIGHLIGHTS.png)

 ![](/images/Department%20Photos/Humanities/GI%202019.jpg)